 The Home Interaction Program for Parents and Youngsters (HIPPY) longitudinal study

-This national longitudinal study examines the outcomes for over 600 children and families who took part in HIPPY between 2016 and 2018.
+This national longitudinal study examined the outcomes for over 600 children and families who took part in HIPPY between 2016 and 2018.

 This longitudinal study examined the progress of HIPPY families from 45 sites around Australia.
 The research team conducted face-to-face interviews with parents and used the Who am I? assessment to measure the learning and development of over 600 children over their time in the program.